rimij405/rimij405.github.io/source/_posts/bugfix-fcc-35751.md

 ![Logo for Free Code Camp.](/images/posts/bugfix/fcc_logo.svg)

-I'm contributing to [freeCodeCamp](https://www.freecodecamp.org/) and helped make a [pull request](https://github.com/freeCodeCamp/freeCodeCamp/pull/35809) referencing issue [#35751](https://github.com/freeCodeCamp/freeCodeCamp/issues/35751).
+I'm contributing to [freeCodeCamp](https://www.freecodecamp.org/) and helped make two pull requests ([#35809](https://github.com/freeCodeCamp/freeCodeCamp/pull/35809), [#35810](https://github.com/freeCodeCamp/freeCodeCamp/pull/35810)) referencing this issue ([#35751](https://github.com/freeCodeCamp/freeCodeCamp/issues/35751)).
 The nonprofit's mission is simple: help *campers* learn to code.
 For free. (*And this time, it's free as in pizza **and** free as in libre*).
 I hope by documenting my own process, members of the community might get to see an example of what it is that goes on behind the scenes.
 Before jumping in, I did a little bit of research on freeCodeCamp. {% post_link commarch-fcc You can read my FLOSS review post here. %}

 <!-- Read more -->